openedx/edx-documentation/en_us/developers/source/conventions/accessibility.rst

 Use the appropriate levels of headings (``<h1>`` - ``h6>``) to denote a logical hierarchical order of content.
 Do not use headings as stylistic markup (for their physical size or appearance).

+Generally there should be only one H1 on a page (though HTML5 allows restarting the heading hierarchy within Section and Article elements, it is best to avoid this).

+Headings should not skip levels.

+Visual hierarchy should match the semantic hierarchy.

 Lists